shubhgaur37/UCD-Spring-Machine-Learning-AI/README.md

 For detailed questions and solutions, navigate to the [Assignment 1 folder](Assignment-1).

 ## Assignment 2
-Assignment 2 focuses on theoretical questions on neural networks.
+Assignment 2 focuses on theoretical aspects of neural networks and includes questions on convolutional neural networks and other related topics.

 - **Files**:
   - `STAT40970_assignment_2.pdf`: Assignment questions.
-  - `Solution.pdf`: Solution hosted on GitHub Pages.
+  - `Solution.pdf`: Solution in PDF format, viewable online.
+  - `Solution.qmd`: Quarto Markdown file with the solutions.

 For detailed questions and solutions, navigate to the [Assignment 2 folder](Assignment-2).